-- In both cases, physical concurrency as well as logical concurrency - we have to solve the scheduling of these threads: - Which thread runs when? - Today's operating systems provide a variety of scheduling mechanisms: - Round robin, time slicing, collaborating processes, interrupt handling - General question addresses starvation, deadlocks, fairness -> Topic for researchers in operating systems - Sometimes we have to solve the scheduling problem ourselves - Topic addressed by software control (system design topic 7).
+- In both cases, physical concurrency as well as logical concurrency - we have to solve the scheduling of these threads: - Which thread runs when? - Today's operating systems provide a variety of scheduling mechanisms: - Round robin, time slicing, collaborating processes, interrupt handling - Implementation needs to address starvation, deadlocks, fairness -> Topic in operating systems - Sometimes we have to solve the scheduling problem ourselves - Topic addressed by software control (system design topic 7).